Mayuresh50/MERN-FSD/Notes/lecture summary.md

 In Memory problem :

-&nbsp;	1.
-To check a user logged in or not
+	1. To check a user logged in or not

-&nbsp;	2.
-You have to store in browser if it is using on ecommerce cart
+	2. You have to store in browser if it is using on ecommerce cart